 Types of food refusal in children

-A sensory hypersensitive child may refuse to touch food; will gag, retch or vomit when eating; will hold food in the mouth without swallowing; chews at the front of mouth, keeping food away from the sides of the mouth; and will eat only a limited range of foods.
+A child who is hypersensitive to sensory experiences may refuse to touch food; will gag, retch or vomit when eating; will hold food in the mouth without swallowing; chews at the front of mouth, keeping food away from the sides of the mouth; and will eat only a limited range of foods.

 A child who limits the foods they will eat based on the food’s appearance, smell, texture and taste may be diagnosed with avoidant/restrictive food intake disorder (Arfid).
 These children never seem hungry, go long periods without eating and do not seek out food.
 The child will be highly anxious around food and unable to join in mealtimes.
 They will typically only eat five to 10 foods, will eat only one flavour of accepted food, and only one brand of the same food.
 Their eating will be specific to context, so that they may be reported to eat something at school which they will not eat at home.